localdevices/pyorc/docs/user-guide/cli.rst

 The processing steps that this command goes through are:

 * Preprocessing frames to e.g. enhance or sharpen patterns on the water that may be traceable.
 * Reproject the frames to a coordinate system (i.e. as if you are looking at the stream from above with known distances between pixels).
 * estimate surface velocity between groups of pixels.
 * mask out spurious velocities (can also be left out, if tracers are very prominent).
 * extract velocities over one or more transects and estimate river flow (only if you are interested in this).
 * make plots of frames, velocities and transects in the camera perspective, geographical perspective or local projection.

+With the ``-u`` or ``--update`` flag, you can indicate that you only want to process those parts of your recipe that you have modified.
+With this option *pyorc* will check if *any* of your inputs and outputs (including the recipe components, the input files and output files) have changed or require reprocessing because they were (re)moved.
+If this is not the case then that step will be skipped.
+This is ideal for instance in case you only changed a plot setup or masking step.
+The velocimetry part (which is time consuming) will then be skipped entirely.

 The recipe file provided with ``-r`` is a so-called Yaml formatted file (extension .yml).
 This is a text file with a specific format that defines exactly what steps are being performed, and how the steps are to be performed.
 For